aspose-drawing/Aspose.Drawing-Documentation/net/showcases/celtic-heart/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 To draw a ribbon, we employ the <a href="https://reference.aspose.com/drawing/net/aspose.drawing/graphics/drawpath/">Graphics.DrawPath</a> method, using a Pen tool corresponding to the border and inner path width.
-Furthermore, we incorporate a shadow that falls from the upper ribbon onto the underlying ribbons.
-To achieve this image effect, we define a new inner path using the <a href="https://reference.aspose.com/drawing/net/aspose.drawing.drawing2d/graphicspath/widen/">GraphicsPath.Widen</a> method, which takes into account the width of the border pen.
+Furthermore, we draw a shadow that falls from the upper ribbon onto the underlying ribbons.
+To achieve this shadow image effect, we define a new inner path using the <a href="https://reference.aspose.com/drawing/net/aspose.drawing.drawing2d/graphicspath/widen/">GraphicsPath.Widen</a> method, which takes into account the width of the border pen.
 Subsequently, we apply a Brush tool with an elliptical gradient that smoothly transitions from black to the surrounding color.
 This gradient has levels of transparency, gradually decreasing from 255 to 0, and is directed towards the centers of the ribbon's starting and ending nodes.
 </p>

 ```cs